Death on the Nile poster

 At 64 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Notably, this crucial beat Linnet Ridgeway is found murdered in her cabin, shot in the head.
 The false security of the cruise shatters.
 What seemed like a romantic mystery becomes a genuine murder investigation with everyone trapped on the boat., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 96 minutes (75% through) represents the emotional nadir.
 Here, Bouc, Poirot's dear friend and the one person urging him to love again, is murdered—the third victim.
-Poirot discovers Bouc died protecting him, a devastating personal loss that represents the death of hope and connection., indicates the protagonist at their lowest point.
+Poirot discovers Bouc died protecting him, a devastating personal loss that represents the death of hope and connection., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 101 minutes initiates the final act resolution at 80% of the runtime.
 Poirot synthesizes the emotional truth with the facts: the crime was orchestrated by passion, not logic.
 He realizes Simon and Jacqueline staged everything together, their obsessive love making them co-conspirators in an elaborate murder plot., demonstrating the transformation achieved throughout the journey.